-A good credit score is more important than ever, and experts say following these 10 steps can put a student on the right credit path
+A good credit score is more important than ever.
+Experts say following these 10 steps can put a student on the right credit path.

 How do you get started?
 The Credit CARD Act, most of which took effect in 2010, changed the rules of the game by banning credit card issuers from approving anyone under 21, without a co-signer or proof of independent income.